Solar and Batteries

 Action 2: Shop around for a new meter and electricity tariff

-Shop around and compare what retailers have to offer.
+Shop around and compare what retailers will offer to install a net meter, pay you for excess solar power produced, and the rate you will pay for power from the grid.
 Many retailers are offering meter upgrades for no upfront costs, and may seek repayment of those costs through other supply charges.

 Key questions to ask electricity retailers include: